Want to know your biggest asset?

 Introductory calls, instructional videos, customer testimonials – all these tools help customers see your value from the offset.

-3. Make the extra effort to know your customers
+3. Make an extra effort to know your customers

 Know them before you even reach out to them.